-detected by $\myoneb \in v_1^{-1}H^1(\GG_2,E_\ast V(0))$; this is possible by \fullref{prop:chiperm}.
-The class $y$ is not unique, but any two choices differ by an element of higher Adams-Novikov filtration.
-The proof of \fullref{thm:the-big-one} comes down to an Adams-Novikov Spectral Sequence argument, and we will see that any choice will do. \fullref{thm:bzeroinvo} below will allow us to refine our choice.
+\begin{rem} The class $y$ is not unique.
+Any two choices of $y$ differ by an element of higher Adams-Novikov filtration.
+This implies that $x$ is not unique.
+However, the proof of \Cref{thm:the-big-one} below comes down to an Adams-Novikov Spectral Sequence argument, and we will see that any choice of class $x$ will do. \Cref{thm:bzeroinvo} below will allow us to refine our choice. \end{rem}